 California Project LEAN (Leaders Encouraging Activity and Nutrition) (CPL) is a joint program of the California Department of Health Services and the Public Health Institute focusing on youth empowerment, policy and environmental change strategies, and community-based solutions.
 CPL works with state and local physical activity and nutrition leaders to conduct programs in communities throughout California.
 Through an infrastructure of ten regions, CPL implements local interventions that utilize the Spectrum of Prevention Model which describes six levels of prevention activities – from strengthening individual knowledge and skills to influencing policy.

-The California Center for Public Health Advocacy (CCPHA) is a nonpartisan nonprofit organization that raises awareness about critical public health issues and mobilizes communities to promote the establishment of effective health policies.
-Since its inception in 1999, CCPHA has addressed the growing childhood obesity epidemic by working to establish policies that support children and families in making healthy eating and physical activity choices.
+The Public Health Advocates (PHAdvocates) is a nonpartisan nonprofit organization that raises awareness about critical public health issues and mobilizes communities to promote the establishment of effective health policies.
+Since its inception in 1999, PHAdvocates has addressed the growing childhood obesity epidemic by working to establish policies that support children and families in making healthy eating and physical activity choices.

-With a focus on children and their families, the Center for Weight & Health at U.C.
+With a focus on children and their families, the Nutrition Policy Institute at U.C.
 Berkeley provides leadership in finding evidence-based solutions to weight problems.
-The Center’s website offers a comprehensive listing and links to dozens of organizations working in the field, as well as program models.
-In addition, the Center’s website provides scientific data, reports, program materials, and a guide to funding resources.
-Their toolkit, Children and Weight: What Communities Can Do, is targeted to bringing people together and mobilizing local resources.
+The Institute’s website offers a comprehensive listing and links to dozens of organizations working in the field, as well as program models.
+In addition, the Institute’s website provides scientific data, reports, program materials, and a guide to funding resources.

 Instant Recess® is an evidence-based model designed to improve health & productivity by incorporating 10-minute physical activity breaks into the routine daily “conduct of business” — fighting the inactivity epidemic 10 minutes at a time.
 Instant Recess® can be done at work, at school, at church, in the library, at sporting or cultural events – anywhere people gather.
 The movements are simple enough for anyone to participate, and can be adapted to suit any culture or physical environment.